shivag2503/icos_project1/README.md

 Role of Team Leader:
 1. Login using the details given by institution.
-2. Provide Login IDís to sales person.
+2. Provide Login ID‚Äôs to sales person.
 3. Check whether product is delivered or not.
 4. Can view team member list.
 5. Logout.